Wisdom Teeth Extractions Medford

 Safe & Comfortable Third Molar Removal

 The wisdom teeth are the last set of teeth to come into the mouth, usually appearing between the ages of 16-25.
 However, most people don’t have enough room for them.
 So they become trapped within the gum and bone (impacted) or press on the nearby teeth, which can lead to pain, infection, bone loss, and other unpleasant symptoms.
-As a board-certified oral surgeon with significant experience removing wisdom teeth, Dr. Keyser is able to prioritize a patient’s comfort before, during, and after the procedure.
+As a board-certified oral surgeon in Medford with significant experience removing wisdom teeth, Dr. Keyser is able to prioritize a patient’s comfort before, during, and after the procedure.
 If you or your teen is experiencing wisdom teeth woes, there’s no need to wait for relief—call today to schedule an appointment

 Why Choose Greater Boston Oral Surgery & Implant Center for Wisdom Teeth Extractions?